Meredith Cheng

 Tell us about your background in physiotherapy

-During my years in public hospitals, I started treating spinal conditions very early on while gaining exposure to various specialties.
+During the years in public hospitals, I started treating spinal conditions very early on while gaining exposure to various specialties.
 I felt that musculoskeletal conditions can be persistent and often complicated, and that sound clinical reasoning and a good pair of hands are crucial in tackling these complex scenarios.
 There was also a period of time when I specialised in treating patients with upper limb conditions and I saw a large number of patients coming with repetitive strains, work-related pain, fractures and injuries in shoulder, elbow and hand.
 I moved on to working alongside orthopaedic surgeons when I left Hospital Authority, and I treated many acute pain and sports/occupational injuries managed conservatively or surgically.

 What are your interests?

 I go to the gym regularly, alongside the occasional running, hiking, bouldering, wakesurf etc. to spice up my routine!
 I enjoy experimenting with a new sport from time to time not just to make workout fun for myself, but it also gives me a first-person perspective when I’m treating my patients.
+Tennis is my new found interest!

 Meanwhile, I am a foodie who loves exploring new restaurants and cafes with my friends.
 I love seafood, desserts, spicy food, Japanese food, yum cha, hot pot- basically every type of food!
 Part of the reason why I work out too – so that I can eat more good food!